 In this article, you will learn how we can read a RESX file in our application using c#.
 I hope you will like it.

 Download Source Code

-Few days back I used a RESX file inmy application and I have set some error codes and details in it.
+A few days back I used a RESX file in my application and I have set some error codes and details in it.
 It worked like a charm.
 So I thought of sharing you a demo of how we can use RESX file in our application.

 Using the code

 To start with, you need to create a web application.
 Here I am using Visual Studio 2012 and C# as the language.

 Once you created the application, you need to create a RESX file by clicking the “New Item”

 Now you can see a new file in your solution explorer named Resource1.resx